NerfyGek0/MeshtasticIOAddon/README.md

 Keep in mind is only an example, any micro controller with a serial port could be used.

+The bigest issue with this setup is anytime you want to make changes to the Arduino code it cannot be done remotly; I have to take the gate box apart and plug directly into the Arduino.

 In any case unless you have a "Automatic NES-24V3" front gate you will likely need to heavily modify the code to fit your use case.
 Even if you have a "Automatic NES-24V3" it might have a light, gate buzzer or safety beams that you also want to control or get status updates on.

 The code does the following: